Omni Legal Group logo

 Read More

-If you have a trademark that you suspect is being infringed, or you want to ensure proper protection, the trademark lawyers at Omni Legal Group is here to help.
+If you are interested in filing a provisional or non-provisional patent application, the Omni Legal Group is here to help.
+Our team of patent attorneys in Los Angeles excel at protecting inventions using provisional and non-provisional patent app.
 Omni Legal Group is a premier Patent, Trademark, and Copyright law firm located in Los Angeles.
 For further information or to schedule a consultation please contact Omni Legal Group at 855.433.2226 or visit www.OmniLegalGroup.com to learn more.

 Read More